duckylabs/duckylabs-django-cookiecutter/{{cookiecutter.project_slug}}/README.md

     docker-compose run --service-ports --rm backend bash

+## Default User

+If you prefer, you can use the `init-setup` make command to do all the steps at once.
+This process creates a default django admin user:

+- Username: `admin@admin.com`
+- Password: `adminpass`
 ---

 # Other useful make commands

+- `make install-local-dependencies`: Install pre-commit and pip-tools.
+Also initialize the pre-commit hooks.
+- `make build`: Build the Docker image with the app.
 - `make up` : Run the backend and needed services with docker compose.
 - `make shell` : Run the backend docker image and enter to the container shell to ru `dev` commands.
 - `make init-setup`: Run the `build`, `makemigrations` and `migrate` commands and creates an initial superuser.